-If you are interested in volunteering with Detroit Audubon on any of the Education Projects below, please contact our Program Coordinator, Terra Weiland at firstname.lastname@example.org or 313-960-3399.
+If you are interested in volunteering with Detroit Audubon on any of the Education Projects below, please contact our Program Coordinator, Sarah Halson at firstname.lastname@example.org or 313-960-3399.

 We are always looking for enthusiastic volunteers to help us with our public education events and tabling events!
 This would involve helping us set-up and take down information tables, help with craft preparation, our traveling bookstore, and of course participate in some education and outreach about Detroit Audubon and bird conservation!
 To learn more about our Public Programs, click here.

-Detroit Audubon is seeking experienced birders to lead some of our field trips for 2017.
-Our calendar of events will be posted here shortly!
+Detroit Audubon is seeking experienced birders to lead some of our field trips for 2020.
+Our calendar of events is posted here!

 We need volunteers to help us with event planning!
 Working with caterers, helping us decorate a venue, preparing for an event, and working at an event are all ways you can lend a hand!

 Detroit Audubon’s seasonal newsletter, the Flyway, includes articles and photographs describing our many programs, events and research projects throughout the year.
 Getting a volunteer photographer to attend some of our events would be a big help!
 If you are interested in science writing or natural resources and bird conservation writing, we would love to hear from you!
 To check out our latest Flyway, click here.